Section214/S214-Settings/README.md

 add_filter( 'your_plugin_settings_tabs', 'your_plugin_settings_tabs' );
 ```

 Again, pretty simple.
-You can add as many tabs as you want through this filter, though add too many and it might start to look a bit odd!
+You can add as many tabs as you want through this filter, though if you add too many it might start to look a bit odd!

+### Adding Settings Sections

-Starting with version 1.0.1, we now support settings sections.
-This allows you to create sub-tabs in each main tab.
+Settings sections allow you to create sub-sections in each main tab.
 This can be accomplished like so...

 ```
 function your_plugin_settings_sections( $sections ) {